 Neil Gaiman

-Neil Richard Gaiman (/'geɪmən/) (born 10 November 1960 in Portchester, England) is the author of numerous science fiction and fantasy works, including many comic books.
-As of 2005, he lives near Minneapolis, Minnesota, USA.
-He collaborated with Terry Pratchett on the novel Good Omens, which is in contemporary setting in our world.
-His most famous work in his own right is the phenomenally successful Sandman series (see below).
+Neil Richard Gaiman (/'geɪmən/) (born 10 November 1960 in Portchester, England) is the author of numerous science fiction and fantasy works, but best known for his comic book series Sandman and the novel Good Omens, which he co-wrote with Terry Pratchett.
 He is also one of those British writers who Terry had in mind when he coined the phrase H.P.
 Lovecraft Holiday Fun Club.

 Notable Works